 The Butler County Donut Trail: An Accessible Family Adventure

 Who wouldn’t want an excuse to eat their way through mom-and-pop donut shops?
-That is something you can do here in Butler County that makes for a fun activity for people of all ages, including families.
+Located in Butler County, Ohio, The Donut Trail is a fun activity for people of all ages, including families.

 And the best part?
-Many of the stops have been checked for accessibility, so wheelchair users, families with strollers, and anyone else who needs the details can join in without guessing what they’ll find at the door.
+Many of the stops have been checked for accessibility, so wheelchair users, families with strollers, and anyone else who needs the details can join in door and travel more confidently.

 What's Ahead?